Mulled wine: Glühwein

 Glühwein is usually prepared from red wine, heated and spiced with cinnamon sticks, cloves, star aniseed, orange, sugar and at times vanilla pods.
 It is sometimes drunk mit Schuss (with a shot), which means that rum or some other liquor has been added.
 Fruit wines, such as blueberry wine and cherry wine, are occasionally used instead of grape wine in some parts of Germany.
 A variation of Glühwein is made with white wine, but it is less popular than its red counterpart.
 For children, the non-alcoholic Kinderpunsch is offered on Christmas markets, which is a punch with similar spices.

 Another popular variant of Glühwein in Germany is Feuerzangenbowle.
 It shares the same recipe, but for this drink a rum-soaked sugarloaf is set on fire and allowed to drip into the wine.
+Polish type of Glühwein is called Grzaniec.
+It is similar to the German one with one exception—it is usually sweetened with honey instead of sugar.

 Nordic glögg

-Glögg, gløgg, glögi and similar words are the terms used for mulled wine in the Nordic countries (sometimes spelled as glog or glug).
+Glögg, gløgg, glögi and similar words are the terms used for mulled wine in the Nordic countries and Estonia (sometimes spelled as glog or glug).
 It is spelled gløgg in Norwegian, Danish and Faroese, glögg in Swedish and Icelandic and glögi in Finnish and Estonian.
 In Denmark, Norway, Sweden and Finland gløgg or glögg is often drunk at Christmas events.

 Non-alcoholic and alcoholic versions of glögg can be bought ready-made or prepared with fruit juices instead of wine.
 The main ingredients of alcoholic glögg are red wine, sugar, spices such as cinnamon, cardamom, ginger, cloves, and bitter orange, and optionally also stronger spirits such as vodka, akvavit, rum or brandy.
 Throughout Scandinavia, glögg spice extract and ready-mixed spices can be purchased in grocery stores.
-To prepare glögg, spices or spice extract are mixed into the wine, which is then heated to 60-70 °C. When preparing homemade glögg using spices, the hot mixture is allowed to infuse for at least an hour, often longer, and then reheated before serving.
+To prepare glögg, spices or spice extract are mixed into the wine, which is then heated to 60–70 °C. When preparing homemade glögg using spices, the hot mixture is allowed to infuse for at least an hour, often longer, and then reheated before serving.
 Ready-made wine glögg, as well as low- or non-alcoholic varieties, is normally sold at Systembolaget in Sweden, and in Alko in Finland, ready to heat and serve, and not in concentrate or extract form.
 Glögg is generally served with raisins, dried cloves, blanched almonds and ginger biscuits (gingerbread cookies), and is a popular hot drink during the Christmas season.